bcgov/nr-nerds/project-board-sync/CONTRIBUTING.md

 When working with this repository:
 1. Read this CONTRIBUTING.md file first
 2. Follow all guidelines specified here
-3. Do not modify files in `src/` when working on tests
+3. Do not modify files in `src/` when working on tests - this ensures test fixes don't accidentally change implementation behavior
 4. Use the Change Proposal Format below to plan changes
 5. Proceed with changes when ALL verification steps pass
 6. Stop and ask ONLY if: